silence-laboratories/silent-shard-dkls23-ll/wrapper/wasm-ll/README.md

     // handle batch of P2P message.
     parties.flatMap((p, pid) => p.handleMessages(selectMessages(msg3, pid)));

-    // Now each party contains a PreSignature.
-It does not depend on message to sign,
+    // Now each party has a PreSignature.
+It does not depend on the message to be signed,
-    // and caller could generate a batch of pre-signature a head of time.
+    // and caller can generate a batch of pre-signature ahead of time.
     //
     // Take a pre-signature and 32-byte hash of message to sign, produce a last
     // broadcast message.
     //
     // Caller *MUST NOT USE PRE-SIGNATURE MORE THEN ONCE*.
     //
-    // *REUSE KEADS TO LEAD OF PRIVATE KEY*.
+    // *REUSE OF PRE-SIGNATURES LEADS TO PRIVATE KEY FULL EXPOSURE*.
     //
     let msg4: Message[] = parties.map(p => p.lastMessage(messageHash));